Woodside Energy: Business overview

 Woodside has exploration, development and operating activities in Australia and a number of international regions including Canada, United States, Senegal, South Korea, New Zealand, Myanmar, Cameroon, Gabon, Morocco and Ireland.
 Within Australia Woodside operates or is developing a number of liquefied natural gas projects.
 The company also operates the Enfield, Vincent and Pyrenees oil fields offshore from Exmouth in Western Australia.

+Scarborough project

+Scarborough is the name of the gas field, 375 km off the Pilbara coast.
+The project includes a floating production unit, the drilling of 13 wells, and a 430 km pipeline to transport the gas to the onshore Pluto LNG processing facility near Karratha, which will be expanded.

+A 2021 study found estimated that the full Scarborough-Pluto project will emit almost 1.4 billion tonnes of greenhouse gases over its lifetime.
+That's over three times Australia's current annual emissions, and around 14 times WA's annual emissions.
+A climate attribution study in the peer-reviewed journal showed that the emissions from the Scarborough project are directly linked to a temperature rise, leading to heat waves causing 484 heatwave deaths in Europe alone.
+The emissions from the Scarborough project have been attributed to expose more than half a million people to unprecedented heat, and kill 16 million corals in each bleaching event.

+Production is expected to begin in 2026.
+The project has received environmental approval.

 Sunrise LNG development

 The Greater Sunrise gas development lies in the Timor Sea north of Australia and includes the Sunrise and Troubadour fields, which were discovered in 1974.
 Greater Sunrise is located about 450 km north-west of Darwin and 150 km south-east of East Timor.
 Approximately 80% of the fields lie within Australian waters, with the remainder in jointly administered waters.
 The Greater Sunrise fields have a total contingent dry gas resource of 5.13 e12cuft and 225.9 e6oilbbl of condensate.
 The Sunrise JV participants are Woodside (operator) (33.4%), ConocoPhillips (30%), Shell (26.6%) and Osaka Gas (10%).

 In April 2010 Shell's floating liquefied natural gas technology was selected by the Sunrise Joint Venture for developing the Greater Sunrise gas fields in the Timor Sea.
 The Woodside-operated JV is now seeking to engage regulators on the concept selection process.